Need to talk? Call 1800 882 436.

 Emotional development

-Your baby will feel most comfortable when you are around and may become stressed or anxious if you are not there.
-Your baby will actively explore and play when you are with them and will return to you to ‘check in’ for assurance.
+Your baby will feel most comfortable when you are around.
+Your baby may explore and play more confidently when you are nearby and return to you for reassurance.

 Language development

-By 9 months, your baby will be starting to understand the meaning of words.
+Over the next few months, your baby may start to understand the meaning of words.
 If you point at something, they might look at it.
-They will be babbling, copying sounds, making noises to get your attention, and might stop when you say 'no'.
-They will probably recognise their name by now.

 How can I help my baby develop?